 - Security: Data security will be transferred under the control of the Cloud services provider.
 Some standards for security of Cloud services are starting to emerge.
 Almost all public Cloud services vendors use some form of multitenant in their software, in which a shared system provides services and storage with a small number of system instances: this will request as well attention and Cloud services providers will have to face the challenge of gaining customers trust. - Location of Corporate Data is a major issue for many organizations, the storage being sometimes not in the country of the customer, or not even on the same continent, and sometimes it can also be split in several datacenters in different locations in order to provide continuity of the service in the event of a system failure. - Service Availability is largely under the control of the service provider too.
-These providers will give high guarantees of availability. - Services Orchestration: Taking advantage of Cloud services, enterprises will be able to manage multiple activities traditional delivered by internal IT systems, outsourced and managed services, up to a growing number of Cloud services.
-These different services will require the establishment of an orchestration player, position that Atos Origin wishes to stand.
+These providers will give high guarantees of availability.

-Atos Origin believes that the quality of the business relationship with the client, and the good understanding of its needs will still continue to be the key factors for value creation.
-Cloud Computing, in its different and complex forms, will be another way to deliver IT services that will need integration with legacy systems and management of the resulting quality of services, security or interoperability, thus creating new business opportunities for IT services companies.
 With the launch of Atos Sphere, the Cloud offering of Atos Origin now constitutes a unique and comprehensive set of services that bring to its customers access to its deep understanding, firepower and knowledge, accumulated over the time.